ODINN-SciML/ODINN.jl/docs/src/style_recommendations.md

 serve()
 ```

 This will print a localhost URL that you can open in your browser to visualize the documentation.
+Just click on the `build` folder to load the website of the documentation.

 !!! warning "Multiprocessing in the documentation"